karan3242/XRF_data_parser/README.md

 -   OLYMPUS VANTA pXRF device
 -   Geo Chem export method
+-   pdflatex should be installed for the report function to compile correctly.

 Ensure the CSV export follows the Geo Chem format with Item notes labeled as `LAB_ID`.
 The ID should contain both letters and numbers for string value compatibility.